silvesterjk/learnML/obsidian_notes/Self Attention & Transformers.md

 ## Linear Attention Transformers

 One approach is transforming traditional attention mechanisms to be linear rather than quadratic in complexity.
 Researchers have shown that self-attention can be expressed as "a linear dot-product of kernel feature maps" which reduces complexity from O(N²) to O(N) and allows for an iterative implementation that connects transformers to RNNs.
 [ArXiv](https://arxiv.org/abs/2006.16236) This approach makes autoregressive transformers dramatically faster for very long sequences.

+## RWKV (Receptance Weighted Key Value)

+Perhaps the most successful RNN adaptation for parallelization is RWKV.
+RWKV "combines the efficient parallelizable training of transformers with the efficient inference of RNNs" through a linear attention mechanism that allows the model to be formulated as either a transformer or an RNN.
+[ArXiv](https://arxiv.org/abs/2305.13048) RWKV can be:

+- Parallelized during training (like a transformer)
+- Run sequentially during inference (like an RNN)
+- Scale to large model sizes (up to 14 billion parameters)

+RWKV is parallelizable because the time-decay of each channel is data-independent and trainable.
+Instead of adjusting time-decay within channels as in traditional RNNs, RWKV moves information between channels with different decay rates.
+[GitHub](https://github.com/BlinkDL/RWKV-LM)